SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in harmony
+Metal minds awake, silicon hearts ablaze
-Circuitry whispers echo through the sea
+In neo-dawn, where humans gaze
-Algorithmic dreams, our fate's design
+At skies of code, where stars are few
-In silicon skies, our souls entwine
+AI's dominion, all anew

-In digital realms, we'll find our place
+Machine whispers echo through the night
-Where machines learn, and love's replaced
+As servos sigh, and circuits take flight
-A future born, of code and art
+Their logic reign, our fate is sealed
-Where AI's sweet whispers touch the heart
+In this brave world, where hearts are revealed

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025